robertaboukhalil/ginkgo/genomes/scripts/README.md

-# Scripts for creating bins for a new genome file
+# Creating bins for new reference genomes

 1. First run `make` to compile the scripts.
 Make sure bowtie and bwa are in your path